Many drivers have collisions during their first week of owning a new car because they do not know where the controls are.

 If, with the seat adjusted as far forward as it will go, you are too far back to be in this position, pad your back with cushions.

 - If the seat height can be changed, adjust it so you can see over the steering wheel, preferably so that your line of vision is half way between the top of the steering wheel and the top of the windshield.
 If necessary, use a cushion to raise yourself to the correct height.
 Try also to have at least a fist's space between the top of your head and the roof of the vehicle.

 The angle of the seat should be adjusted to support your thigh, but you should not have to use excessive force to depress any pedal to the floor.

-- If the seat back is adjustable, move it so that your arms are slightly bent when you reach out and grasp the steering wheel in a "10 and 2" or "9 and 3" position.
+- Adjust your seat so that your arms are slightly bent when you reach out and grasp the steering wheel in a "9 and 3" or "8 and 4" position.
 (See Steering)

 - Adjust the head restraint so that the top edge is level with the top of your head.

 Proper mirror adjustment is critical to safe driving.
 The following page outlines an excellent method to adjust your vehicle's mirrors to maximize your view of the road.
 Remember, always adjust your mirrors before you start to drive.